ILIAS-eLearning/ILIAS/docs/js/js-modules.md

 - The approach does not offer a solution for dependenc handling / management yet.
 All components access other services through the global `il` object.
 - ...?

+## Follow-Up

+This PR does not discuss a bundle strategy (or any kind of build process).
+It should be a separate task to investigate the best level of bundling/minification on different levels to optimise performance.
+The suggested structure however could serve as a starting point for such an investigation.